 Income from profit distribution (e.g. dividends) is taxable at a flat PIT rate of 15%.

 Individual activity income is taxed depending on the amount of income received.
-PIT calculated at the 15% flat rate on taxable income is reduced by applying a PIT credit, calculated according to special formulas.
+PIT calculated at the 15% flat rate on taxable income is reduced by applying a PIT credit, calculated according to special formulas (effective rate may vary from 5% to 15%).
 Please see Business income in the Income determination section for more information.

 Local, state, or provincial PIT rates